 The Fool’s Journey

 In the most common tarot tradition, the major arcana tarot cards are seen as a story that unfolds when taken in order.
 This is called “The Fool’s Journey”, and starts with the fool tarot card, whose main character becomes the protagonist of this initiatory journey.
 The Fool represents us as we stand at the very beginning of a path (or even your life), with the kind of candor and innocence that can only be found when someone is unaware of the upcoming obstacles one will have to face.

 It can represent someone just being born, someone starting a spiritual journey, or simply the start of a new project that takes one out of their comfort zone.
 Innocence and spontaneity are the main emotions found in their heart.

-If you want to meditate using the fool tarot card as a focus, or if you have drawn the fool as your daily card, try to find some new and exciting opportunities in your life.
-Follow your heart and take a leap of faith, even if you are standing next to a cliff because if you don’t you will never know whether you were bound to fall … or to fly!
+If you want to meditate using the Fool card as a focus, or if you have drawn the Fool as your daily card, try to find some new and exciting opportunities in your life.
+Follow your heart and take a leap of faith, even if you are standing next to a cliff because if you don’t you, will never know whether you were bound to fall … or to fly!

-This is usually step one in a beautiful journey, so listen to what the Universe is telling you and don’t hesitate to be bold!
+This usually steps one on a beautiful journey, so listen to what the Universe is telling you, and don’t hesitate to be bold!
 In the right context, this card can be a great source of motivation for you.
 Trust in your tarot cards and prepare to be well rewarded.

 The Fool’s Journey among the major arcana starts here, and the protagonist is still candid and innocent, unaware of what lies ahead.
 That innocence can be a strength or a weakness, and the key to deciphering this particular enigma lies within the other cards drawn next to it during a reading.